MasterAI-EAM/Material-Knowledge-Graph/README.md

   [Mat2vec](https://github.com/materialsintelligence/mat2vec) and [ChemDataExactor](https://github.com/CambridgeMolecularEngineering/chemdataextractor) should be installed first.

-4.use graph completion code to predicte potential links.
+4.use graph completion code to predicte potential links (we use pykeen package for TransE predication).

 ## Fine-tuning
 To fine-tune LLaMA-7b with NERRE/BC datasets, below is a command that works on a machine with 4 A100 80G GPUs in FSDP `full_shard` mode.